 In the beagle dogs, toxicity to the liver was confirmed with elevated ALT and with female dogs suffering liver necrosis; other studies injecting green tea extract (150mg/kg) also note increases in ALT and liver toxicity with excessive dosages.
 Proximal tubule necrosis (kidneys) was noted at the oral doses in dogs.

-Excessive levels of Green Tea Catechins (mostly EGCG) have been confirmed for toxicity mostly in the intestines, stomach, and liver with excessive levels in the blood possibly hurting the kidneys as well; nausea from green tea supplements is not inherently linked to stomach damage
+Excessive levels of green tea catechins (mostly EGCG) have been confirmed for toxicity, mostly in the intestines, stomach, and liver with excessive levels in the blood possibly damaging the kidneys as well.
+Nausea from green tea supplements is not inherently linked to stomach damage

 A few case studies exist in the dosage range of 10-29mg/kg bodyweight (681-1997mg for a 150lb person) which tend to (8/9 cases) been associated with elevated ALT and bilirubin; indicative of liver damange.
 Causation was placed on the dietary supplements in these cases (due to symptoms appearing upon reintroduction) but the authors could not rule out possible tampering of the supplements.

 (Common misspellings for Green Tea Catechins include gren, tee, gree, catechin, polyphenol, catekin, ECG, EGEG, EGCG, EGG)